-- 1. Use of award funds (Federal or non-Federal) or the non-Federal entity's provision of inkind goods or services for the purposes of transportation, travel, or any other expenses for any Federal employee may raise appropriation augmentation issues.
-In addition, DOC policy may prohibit the acceptance of gifts, including travel payments for federal employees, from non-Federal entities regardless of the source.
-Therefore, before award funds may be used by Federal employees, non-Federal entities must submit requests for approval of such action to the Federal Program Officer who must review and make a recommendation to the Grants Officer.
-The Grants Officer will notify the non-Federal entity in writing (generally through the recipient) of the final determination. - 2.
-A non-Federal entity or its contractor may not issue a subaward, contract or subcontract of any part of a DOC award to any agency or employee of DOC or to other Federal employee, department, agency, or instrumentality, without the advance prior written approval of the DOC Grants Officer.
+- 1. Use of award funds (Federal or non-Federal) or the recipient's or subrecipient's provision of in-kind goods or services for the purposes of transportation, travel, or any other expenses for any Federal employee may raise appropriation augmentation issues.
+In addition, DOC policy may prohibit the acceptance of gifts, including travel payments for federal employees, from recipients or subrecipients regardless of the source.
+Therefore, before award funds may be used by Federal employees, recipients or subrecipients must submit requests for approval of such action to the Federal Program Officer who must review and make a recommendation to the Grants Officer.
+The Grants Officer will notify the recipient or subrecipient in writing (generally through the recipient) of the final determination. - 2.
+A recipient or subrecipient or its contractor may not issue a subaward, contract or subcontract of any part of a DOC award to any agency or employee of DOC or to other Federal employee, department, agency, or instrumentality, without the advance prior written approval of the DOC Grants Officer.